NVIDIA-Merlin/models/review/pr-262/_sources/getting_started.md.txt

     </a>
 </p>

-NVIDIA Merlin Models provides standard models for Recommender Systems.
-The models are high quality implementations that range from classic Machine Learning models, to more advanced Deep Learning models.
+NVIDIA Merlin Models provides standard models for recommender systems.
+The models are high quality implementations that range from classic machine learning models, to more advanced deep learning models.

 ## Highlights